Foreign travel advice

 Hungary has a no-alcohol driving policy.
 It is illegal to drink any alcohol and then drive in Hungary.

-You must use headlights on roads outside towns even in daytime.
+You must use dipped headlights on roads outside towns even in daytime.

-If you want to use major highways in Hungary, you must buy a motorway vignette (ticket) in advance of your journey.
-The vignette is a form of toll.
-If you use the roads without purchasing a vignette, you will be fined.
+If you want to use major highways in Hungary, you must buy a motorway e-vignette in advance of your journey.
+The vignette is a form of electronic toll.
+If you use the roads without buying an e-vignette, you will get a fine.

-If you are planning to transit Hungary with consignments of humanitarian aid following a disaster, or medical aid, contact the Hungarian Embassy in London in advance to apply for a waiver.
+If you are planning to transit through Hungary with consignments of humanitarian aid or medical aid, contact the Hungarian Embassy in the UK in advance to apply for a waiver of normal haulage fees.

 Rail travel

-Take care when travelling by train (domestically and internationally) and keep your belongings in sight.
+Take care when travelling by train and keep your belongings in sight.
 Take extra care on night trains.
-Travel with companions where possible and secure your compartment from the inside.
+Never leave bags unattended.
+Travel with companions where possible and lock your compartment from the inside.